 - How to use visual metaphor and motif.

-Using samples of successful short films and exploring basic narrative structure, point of view, theme, protagonist, character development, tone and visual storytelling, Stéphanie will make sure that you have all the building blocks of a great short film script.
+Using samples of successful short films and exploring basic narrative structure, point of view, theme, protagonist, character development, tone and visual storytelling, you’ll have all the building blocks necessary to create a great short film script.

-At the end of each session you will be invited to pitch your own ideas and stories and discuss them with your classmates and the tutor to receive feedback.
+At the end of the course you will be invited to pitch your own ideas and discuss them with your classmates and the tutor to receive feedback.

 This course is designed for: